Justincisive/Aussienomics/content/_index.md

 </div>

 ## Why Subscribe?
-Our goal is simple: to be your go-to source for no-nonsense, non-partisan, informed and nuanced perspectives on the topics that matter most.
-By subscribing, you'll stay up-to-date on the latest developments and have the context you need to make sense of it all.
+Our goal is simple: to truly understand what's unfolding in Australia.
+Subscribe to stay up-to-date on the latest developments and have the context you need to make sense of it all.

-Don't like email?
-No worries: while you won't get the exclusive content we frequently send only to subscribers, we do [archive](/archive) most of our posts directly on the website, after a short delay.
+As a subscriber, you'll gain exclusive early access to incisive analysis before it's released publicly.
+Stay continually informed and get the illuminating insights you need to navigate current events.

-You can also check out our latest posts by [clicking here](/posts).
+You can check out our recent posts by [clicking here](/posts), or [subscribe](/subscribe) to get all future posts delivered to your inbox.